ash/raku-course/essentials/conditional-checks/ternary-operator/index.md

 say $day-time;
 ```

-Here, depending on the value that is contained in `$hours`, a different par of day will be reported.
+Here, depending on the value in `$hours`, a different part of day will be reported.

 {% include nav.html %}